We would like to introduce you to our BPMRI team:

 Dr Jennie Hui was awarded a PhD scholarship by the Immunogenetics Research Foundation in 1998 and completed her PhD in 2002.
 Her PhD project involved the investigation of the genetics of Psoriasis, in particular, the immunologically interesting MIC gene where she made new and internationally important contributions to knowledge.
 Her PhD work has resulted in seven publications in peer-reviewed journals. [more].

 Glenys joined the Busselton Health Study team in 2016 and has had extensive experience in nursing and phlebotomy in clinical and research settings.
 Before relocating to Western Australia she worked on the Garvan Institute's Dubbo Osteoporosis Longitudinal Study in rural NSW and the Australian Red Cross Blood Service.
+Her current roles include participant liaison, volunteer coordination and clinical testing.

 Deborah Burwood - Research Nurse (Busselton Baby Boomer Study)

-Debra joined the BHAS in mid-2011 and is a long-term resident of Busselton.
+Debra joined the BHAS in 2011 and is a long-term resident of Busselton.
 She holds qualifications in enrolled nursing and laboratory skills obtained from the WA School of Nursing and Bunbury TAFE.
 Deb has held various positions within pharmacy, chemotherapy and pathology departments at Busselton, Royal Perth and Mount Hospitals, as well as working in the private pharmacy and pathology sector in the region.

 Jennie is a long term Busselton resident and survey participant who joined the Busselton Health Study team in 2012.
-Jen assists with participant recruitment, scheduling, data queries and administrative tasks at the survey centre office.
+Jen assists with participant scheduling, data queries and administrative tasks at the survey centre office.

 Mark Divitini - Research Associate (School of Population and Global Health, UWA)